leolelion/jersey-recognition/Journal.md

 ### Leo
 - Working on implementing PERN, a superresolution model for STR, running into issues implementing on local machine
 - Looking into alternative models
+### Mariya
+- Ran into errs with PCT due to my local machine restrictions, working on resolving them.
+### Antonio
+- Trying different types of augmentations on the data.
+### Henry
+- Working on implementing superresolution, also running into issues.

 # Tenth week 19/March/2025
 ## Work Done